-- (ii) The mission, management principles, action principles, summary of the long-term vision, summary of the medium-term management plan, and summary of annual business plan of the Company (to be disclosed on the Company's corporate website); and - (iii) The Company's sustainability initiatives, risks related to climate change, and the impact that revenue opportunities have on the Tosei Group (disclosed on the Company website). - (iv) Fundamental approach and basic policy regarding corporate governance (to be disclosed in the "Corporate Governance Report" submitted to the Tokyo Stock Exchange and the Company's corporate website (Japanese/English)). - (v) The Board of Directors' policy and procedures in determining the remuneration for Directors; The Company has a basic policy to properly combine and determine a fixed remuneration based on job responsibility, a performance-based bonus, stock options, the rights of which may be exercised after the lapse of a certain period, and the Company's share-based payment depending on the performance result of a certain period in order to realize the medium- to long-term growth of the Group.
-The Board of Directors determines the remuneration for Directors based on the result of discussion regarding adequacy of remuneration at the Nominating and Compensation Advisory Committee. - (vi) The Board of Directors' policy and procedures in nominating Director candidates/Audit & Supervisory Board Member candidates; - In order to respond promptly and appropriately to the changes in the business environment, and to achieve a sound growth of the Group, the Company has a basic policy to nominate persons having the requisite knowledge for a Director and being familiar with the details of the finance and business, etc. of the Group, as Directors who execute business (Directors concurrently serving as Executive Officers), and for Outside Directors, appoints persons who can oversee the management from an independent and objective standpoint and be expected to provide constructive advice and recommendations to Directors concurrently serving as Executive Officers.
-The Board of Directors determines the candidates based on the result of discussion regarding appropriateness of nomination of candidates at the Nominating and Compensation Advisory Committee comprised of Outside Directors/Outside Audit & Supervisory Board Members.
-In addition, for Audit & Supervisory Board Members, the Company has a basic policy to nominate persons who can audit the operation of the Board of Directors, execute of duties of directors from an independent and objective standpoint, and provide constructive advice and recommendations for the increase of corporate value with their knowledge.
-The Board of Directors determines the candidates based on the result of discussion at the Nominating and Compensation Advisory Committee in the same manner as the case of Director candidates with the consent of the Audit & Supervisory Board. - (vii) Explanation with respect to the individual appointments and nominations when the Board of Directors nominates Director/Audit & Supervisory Board Member candidates (to be stated in the agenda of the General Meeting of Shareholders and disclosed on the Company's corporate website); - (viii) Policy and procedures in determining appointment / dismissal and remuneration for Executive Officers: - With regard to Executive Officers, a person who can execute the corporate business in good faith as an officer in charge of executing the business who participates in the company management and thereby can strive to develop the company's business is appointed at the meeting of the Board of Directors.
+- (iii) The Company's sustainability initiatives, risks related to climate change, and the impact that revenue opportunities have on the Tosei Group (disclosed on the Company website). - (iv) Fundamental approach and basic policy regarding corporate governance (to be disclosed in the "Corporate Governance Report" submitted to the Tokyo Stock Exchange and the Company's corporate website (Japanese/English)). - (v) The Board of Directors' policy and procedures in determining the remuneration for Directors;

+The Company has a basic policy to properly combine and determine a fixed remuneration based on job responsibility, a performance-based bonus, stock options, the rights of which may be exercised after the lapse of a certain period, and the Company's share-based payment depending on the performance result of a certain period in order to realize the medium- to long-term growth of the Group.
+The Board of Directors determines the remuneration for Directors based on the result of discussion regarding adequacy of remuneration at the Nominating and Compensation Advisory Committee.

+(vi) The Board of Directors' policy and procedures in nominating Director candidates/Audit & Supervisory Board Member candidates;

+In order to respond promptly and appropriately to the changes in the business environment, and to achieve a sound growth of the Group, the Company has a basic policy to nominate persons having the requisite knowledge for a Director and being familiar with the details of the finance and business, etc. of the Group, as Executive Directors, and for directors other than Executive Directors (including Outside Directors, hereinafter referred to as "Non-Executive Directors"), appoints persons who can oversee the management from an independent and objective standpoint and be expected to provide constructive advice and recommendations to Executive Directors.
+The Board of Directors determines the candidates based on the result of discussion regarding appropriateness of nomination of candidates at the Nominating and Compensation Advisory Committee comprised of Outside Directors, the Company has a basic policy to nominate persons who can audit the operation of the Board of Directors, execute of duties of directors from an independent and objective standpoint, and provide constructive advice and recommendations for the increase of corporate value with their knowledge.
+The Board of Directors determines the candidates with the consent of the Audit & Supervisory Board.

+- (vii) Explanation with respect to the individual appointments and nominations when the Board of Directors nominates Director/Audit & Supervisory Board Member candidates (to be stated in the agenda of the General Meeting of Shareholders and disclosed on the Company's corporate website); - (viii) Policy and procedures in determining appointment / dismissal and remuneration for Executive Officers: With regard to Executive Officers, a person who can execute the corporate business in good faith as an officer in charge of executing the business who participates in the company management and thereby can strive to develop the company's business is appointed at the meeting of the Board of Directors.
 If an Executive Officer in office is deemed to be ineligible to engage in company management by the Board of Directors, he or she shall be dismissed.
 Remuneration for Executive Officers is comprised of fixed remuneration based on job responsibility, a bonus based on the company's performance and the performance of business operations of each Executive Officer, and stock options, the rights of which may be exercised after the lapse of a certain period, which motivate Executive Officers to execute their duties, and are determined by the Board of Directors.